mkdocs/mkdocs/docs/user-guide/localizing-your-theme.md

          name: mkdocs
          locale: fr

+Changing the theme's `locale` will change the HTML's `lang` attribute to the chosen locale automatically.

 ## Contributing theme translations

 If your theme has not been translated for your language yet, feel free to